gisquick/gisquick-doc/docs/installation/plugin.rst

    Install Gisquick QGIS plugin.

-After successfull installation, a new icon should appear in QGIS plugin toolbar.
+After successful installation, a new icon should appear in QGIS plugin toolbar.

 .. _gisquick-qgis-plugin-logo: